Print Options

 Capacity: 20

-NRSG 404 HEMATOLOGY/ONCOLOGY CARE CONSIDERATIONS 1-3 Credit Hours
+NRSG 394 HEMATOLOGY/ONCOLOGY CARE CONSIDERATIONS 1-3 Credit Hours

 This is an elective course for baccalaureate nursing students.
 The course content will build upon the foundational knowledge provided in the standard undergraduate coursework to provide students with a deeper understanding of the unique health care needs of individuals experiencing a cancer diagnosis.
 Students are introduced to cancer biology, risk prevention and health promotion, screening and diagnosis, treatment modalities, survivorship and supportive care needs, and palliative and end of life care.
 Additional concepts related to the professional role of an oncology nurse, the multidisciplinary care team, care of vulnerable populations, ethics, advocacy, and legal and financial topics are covered.
-1-3 credits: classroom
+1-3 didactic credits

 Typically Offered: FALL/SP/SU

-NRSG 405 SCHOOL HEALTH NURSE SCHOLAR 1 Credit Hour
+NRSG 395 SCHOOL HEALTH NURSE SCHOLAR 1 Credit Hour

 This course will introduce the student to the concept of school health nursing, the role of the nurse in providing services in the school setting, education and training for school health related topics and the nurses role in addressing health care system drivers for improving school nursing practice.
 In addition, the student will observe and analyze the expression of the concepts from the concept-based curriculum as seen in school health care settings including but not limited to communication, collaboration, safety, patient education, culture, care coordination, professionalism, quality, health care delivery, health care infrastructure, ethics, leadership, healthcare policy, economics and organizations.
 These concepts will be addressed in a systematic fashion, as appropriate, for the course sequence.
-4 didactic credits required: 1 semester credit hour for 4 consecutive semesters (spring, summer, fall, and spring) for a total of 4 credits.
+4 didactic credits required: 1 didactic credit hour for 4 consecutive semesters (spring, summer, fall, and spring) for a total of 4 credits.

 Prerequisite: Successful completion of Semester 1 courses

-Corequisite: Must be taken concurrently with NRSG 334, NRSG 413, and NRSG 424 in the semesters those courses are offered.
+Corequisite: Must be taken concurrently with NRSG 324, NRSG 325, and NRSG 430 in the semesters those courses are offered.

 Typically Offered: FALL/SP/SU